 Although both slider quizzes and multiple-choice quizzes have benefits, people are better able to recall and recognize information when using a slider quiz.

 To get the most benefits from quizzes, newsrooms should add more than one question using different quiz formats to increase engagement.
 Newsrooms should also consider using quizzes for hard news stories and using quizzes as an opportunity to share factual, reputable data.

-Many news websites feature online polls.
-These polls typically ask site visitors about their opinions, such as whether they favor or oppose a new policy or who they think is likely to win an upcoming election.
+Many news sites feature online polls that typically ask visitors about their opinions, such as whether they favor or oppose a new policy or who they want to win an upcoming election.
 Online quizzes, where people are asked factual questions and then are told whether their responses are correct or incorrect, are less common.
-Both online polls and quizzes can be entertaining for site visitors, and can increase site visits and time spent on a page.

 - Increase time on site

 Slider quizzes also have unique benefits when compared to multiple-choice quizzes.
 Specifically, slider quizzes:

 - Help participants recall and recognize information at similar rates.
 In contrast, when taking multiple-choice quizzes, people can recognize information better than they can recall it.